 Everything we make is open source and not for sale.
 Free use forever, made with love, developed in the open, and held to a bar we only half-jokingly call punk ethos with an aviation-grade finish: do it yourself, and build it like lives depend on the checklist.
 Almost everything is AGPL-3.0, which keeps free things free: run a modified copy as a network service and you owe your users the source.

-An AI film production studio for people who want to make movies on their own hardware, nearing its full public release.
+An AI film production studio for people who want to make movies on their own hardware, now at v1.0.0.
 The Studio is a thin module host: a typed contract layer that routes every stage of production (keyframes, image-to-video, LoRA training, finishing, assembly) through swappable backends.
+Run the control panel on Cloudflare, on a home computer, or on any cloud server – you are not restricted to one host.
 Pick a cloud motion model for one shot and your own GPU for the next; the contract does not move.
+GPU money goes to GPU work only: concat, mux, captions, portrait prep, beat sync, and loudness normalization run on cheap always-on CPU containers you host (vivijure-cf/containers).

 The full map is in the constellation write-up.

-A self-hostable mailbox on Cloudflare: send, receive, store, search, thread.
-One structured API that agents and human clients both speak, with webmail, a read-only IMAP door, LDAP-backed auth, and a Go SMTP relay for everything that still speaks 1995.
+A self-hostable mailbox on Cloudflare (v1.4.1): send, receive, store, search, thread.
+One structured API that agents and human clients both speak, with webmail, IMAP, LDAP-backed auth, MCP, and a Go SMTP relay.
+Identity-bound credentials so each person reads and sends as themselves.
+Live demo: demo.posternonline.com.
+Write-up: Postern v1.4.1.

-A multimodal AI playground in a single Cloudflare Worker: 35 chat models across five providers, hands-free voice chat, image, video, music, TTS and STT generation, RAG, projects, and web search.
+A multimodal AI playground in a single Cloudflare Worker: public signup at play.skyphusion.org with mandatory per-user AI Gateway BYOK, chat, hands-free voice, image, video, music, TTS and STT, RAG, projects, and web search.
 Durable long jobs via Workflows.
-One Worker, no framework.
+Write-up: Prism is open.

 A federated MUD on Cloudflare Workers and Durable Objects.
 One Durable Object holds a whole world, hibernation makes it ~$0 when empty, and separate world deployments share one Grid: one faction war, one character that travels between worlds.
 Play it now at hollow.skyphusion.org and dustfall.skyphusion.org.